A strong credit history can increase your options for transferring debt.

 - Annual fee.
 A card with an annual fee doesn’t guarantee a longer intro APR or stronger rewards.
 Weigh the savings or rewards your new card offers against your spending habits before determining the fee is worth it.

 - Partial transfers.
 Some cards outright decline your request if the amount you’re looking to transfer exceeds your credit limit, while others accept partial balance transfers.
 Carefully read the terms and conditions to avoid a surprise down the road.

 Who is a balance transfer card good for?

 Balance transfer cards can be a good tool if you’re paying a high APR on another card’s debt.
 Moving your existing balances from other cards can help you:

 - Save money.
-If you’re set to pay $200 in interest on another card, transferring your balance instead to a card offering a 0% intro APR can help you keep that $200 in your pocket if you pay off your debt before your intro reverts.
+If you’re set to pay $200 in interest on another card, transferring your balance to a card offering a 0% intro APR can help you keep that $200 in your pocket if you pay off your debt before your rate reverts.

 - Pay off debt faster.
 When none of your payment is diverted to cover the interest, more of it goes toward doing away with your debt.

 - Consolidate debt.
 If you’re stuck paying high APR on several cards, transferring your remaining balances to a single card brings your statements down to one.

 How to apply for a balance transfer card